Health in southern kentucky

 INCREASE ACCESS TO quality, affordable health and crisis intervention services.

-1. Increase the number of eligible individuals that are enrolled in viable health care coverage options.
+1. Increase availability of needed health services and the number of eligible individuals that are enrolled in viable health care coverage options.

-1. Reduce the impact of violence on individuals and families through safe and accessible emergency shelter and crisis services.
+1. Reduce the impact of violence on individuals and families through safe and accessible emergency and/or temporary shelter and crisis services.

 2. Provide education programs to reduce the incidence and impact of family and individual violence including violence prevention, parenting education, and public awareness.